Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 ```

 there are 2 things we need to figure out:
-1. How should we refer to the auto-created object.-With new, the automatically created object is given the label "this"
+1. How should we refer to the auto-created object.-> With new, the automatically created object is given the label "this"
-2. Where would be our single store for common functions(eg increment)
+2. Where would be our single store for common functions(eg increment).

-Example code showing how "new" automates a lot of manual work
+### Example code showing how "new" automates a lot of manual work

  `function userCreater(name,score){
  `~~const newUser=Object.create(functionStore)~~